teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 Second, register the US Trademark in the name of your game.
 This is more expensive, but it provides broader rights.
 It prevents other people from making a similar game under a *similar title*.
 If you own the registered trademark, you can at least force cloners to think up a different name.

 The trademark registration should describe your game play in some detail in its "description of goods and services."
-A similar-sounding name along side an exact match of the goods and services can be powerful clone deterrent.
+If a clone uses a similar-sounding name along side an exact match of the goods and services, you will likely have a strong case for trademark infringement.

-We discuss [trademark law in detail](/trademark-basics/), and offer a [DIY walkthrough of the trademark registration process](http://adlervermillion.com/how-to-trademark-part-2-registration-guide/).
+We discuss [trademark law in detail](/trademark-basics/), and offer a [DIY walkthrough of the trademark registration process](/how-to-trademark-part-2-registration-guide/).
 Our [trademark services are summarized here](/trademark-services/).

 ## Trade Dress